mohamedtamer0/DesignPatterns-Kotlin/README.md

 ## Creational design patterns

+>In software engineering, creational design patterns are design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.
+The basic form of object creation could result in design problems or added complexity to the design.
+Creational design patterns solve this problem by somehow controlling this object creation.
+>

 - Singleton

 The singleton pattern ensures that only one object of a particular class is ever created.
 All further references to objects of the singleton class refer to the same underlying instance.
 There are very few applications, do not overuse this pattern!